AdamZelikNS/sdk-nrf/doc/nrf/ug_radio_fem.rst

   * ``tx-gain-db`` - Transmission gain value in dB.
   * ``rx-gain-db`` - Reception gain value in dB.

-  The default values are accurate for SKY66112-11, but can be overridden when using similar device with different gain.
+  The default values are accurate for SKY66112-11 but can be overridden when using a similar device with a different gain.